damianhakert/damianhakert.github.io/source/posts/2016-06-09-continuous-delivery-with-gitlab-and-convox.html.md

 ## Conclusion

-As you can tell, there is a lot of details to coordinate between your team pushing code and delivering it as a production service in the cloud.
+As you can tell, there are a lot of details to coordinate between your team pushing code and delivering it as a production service in the cloud.

 GitLab and Convox understand how important Continuous Delivery is and have gone to great lengths to make this process available to everyone with free and open-source software.